Informfully/Documentation/docs/source/docker.rst

 **Run Docker Container** Once the Docker image is built, a Docker container of it can be run by typing the command ``docker run -p 8020:8080 informfullybackend``.
 This will start a Docker container (and the MongoDB service will get started on it).
 The ``-p 8020:8080`` is used to open the port 8080 from the container to be used on the ``localhost:8020`` on the host computer.

-Important: follow the next steps to get the Backend running:
+Follow the next steps to get the Backend running:

 #.
 Type ``docker ps`` to see which containers are running.